3D content release platform

 First wedge: upload, validate, ship to the map

-The first version was intentionally simple: a web UI on top of S3 to upload a model and preview it.
-In the beginning, review and validation were mostly manual - humans in the loop before anything reached processing.
-As the pipeline matured, we added automated checks in the same surface so only assets that pass the bar move into the internal processing path, through existing internal tools, and into tilesets - optimized, production-shaped geometry on the basemap without a parallel “fake” pipeline.
+The first version was intentionally simple: a web UI to upload a model and preview it in map context.
+Early on, review and validation were mostly manual.
+As the pipeline matured, we added automated checks so only assets that pass the bar move into processing and onto the live map — a real publishing path, not a parallel “fake” preview.

-Early on, success meant “upload, inspect, pull back from object storage if needed.”
-As model count and headcount grew (the 3D org moved toward dozens of people), it was obvious we needed storage and workflows at scale, not a bigger spreadsheet.
+Early success meant “upload, inspect, pull back if needed.”
+As model count and headcount grew (the 3D org moved toward dozens of people), it was obvious we needed a product at scale — not a bigger spreadsheet.

 Inventory